 By Train:

-• Nearest Railway Station: Udagamandalam (Ooty) Railway Station.
+• The nearest railway station is Udagamandalam (Ooty) Railway Station.

-• Ooty is connected by a narrow-gauge railway line.
-However, the nearest major railway station is Mettupalayam Railway Station.
+• Ooty connects through a narrow-gauge railway line.
+However, Mettupalayam serves as the nearest major railway station.

-• From Mettupalayam, you can take the Nilgiri Mountain Railway (toy train) or a taxi to Ooty.
+• From Mettupalayam, travelers can board the Nilgiri Mountain Railway (toy train) or hire a taxi to reach Ooty.

 By Road: